davidjohnoliver/CodeConnections/README.md

 3. Under `View > Other Windows`, select the `Code Connections Graph` window.

-## The dependency graph

-The Graph window is where the action happens.
-Here you can visualize the dependency relationships between types in your solution.
+The Graph window is where all the action happens.
+Here you can visualize the dependency relationships between the types in your solution.
+You can add types manually, automatically, or both at once.

 ## Adding elements to the graph